The story of how Benjamin "Bugsy" Siegel started Las Vegas.

 Bugsy is released (Ben had arranged for Mickey Cohen to send the cab driver witness out of town unharmed), and returns to Las Vegas.
 Cohen tells Bugsy that Virginia has been skimming money from him.
 One day Virginia sees Ben talking to a young woman about being a coat-check attendant and Virginia interprets his conversation as flirting.
 She rushes upstairs and the two have a loud argument.
 Virginia is fed up with Ben's grand scheming and has decided to leave him.
 During the argument, Ben confronts her about a private bank account she's taken out herself.
 More furious than ever, Virginia walks out on Ben.

-The mob meets in Havana, where Charlie Luciano lives in exile, to determine whether Bugsy knew about the skimming and about the inflated cost of the hotel, which is estimated to come in at at total cost of $6 million; Meyer defends him, but knows he'll have to handle Bugsy if the hotel fails.
+The mob meets in Havana, where Charlie Luciano lives in exile, to determine whether Bugsy knew about the skimming and about the inflated cost of the hotel, which is estimated to come in at at total cost of $6 million and will open on Christmas Day with several famous guests and a grand event to mark the occasion.
+Meyer defends him, but knows he'll have to handle Bugsy if the hotel fails.

 The hotel opens on Christmas, and is a failure.
 The night is severely stormy, water leaks in through the light fixtures, some of the more famous guests haven't shown up and the power goes out.
 Ben announces to the crowd that the hotel will be closed for an indeterminate period until it can be reopened.